San Diego Surf Dawgs

-The San Diego Surf Dawgs are an independent professional baseball team representing San Diego, California, that played for two seasons in the Golden Baseball League, based out of San Ramon, California, and then later in the short-season instructional Arizona Winter League and Arizona Summer League, based out of Yuma, Arizona, which was not affiliated with either Major League Baseball or Minor League Baseball.
-They were owned by Diamond Sports & Entertainment, previous owners of the GBL and primary investors in the North American League.
-In November 2022, it was announced the Surf Dawgs franchise will be revived as part of a west coast expansion of the Federal Baseball League.
+The San Diego Surf Dawgs are a professional baseball team based in San Diego, California, that competes in the Federal Baseball League.
+The team played for two seasons in San Ramon, California, in the Golden Baseball League (GBL), and then in the Arizona Winter League and Arizona Summer League.

+The Surf Dawgs were owned by Diamond Sports & Entertainment, previous owners of the GBL and primary investors in the North American League.
+In November 2022, it was announced the Surf Dawgs franchise would be revived, as part of a west coast expansion of the Federal Baseball League.

-Their home stadiums included Tony Gwynn Stadium, named after former San Diego Padres great Tony Gwynn and located on the campus of San Diego State University, and then Desert Sun Stadium in Yuma, Arizona, as part of the AWL and ASL.
-They were the inaugural GBL Champions in 2005 managed by former Tucson Padres manager Terry Kennedy.
-They were awarded the 2010 ASL Championship.
+Their home stadiums included Tony Gwynn Stadium on the campus of San Diego State University and Desert Sun Stadium in Yuma, Arizona.
+The team was the inaugural GBL Champions in 2005, managed by former Tucson Padres manager Terry Kennedy.
+They won the 2010 ASL Championship.

 Team history

 Golden Baseball League (2005–2006)

 The Surf Dawgs were one of the eight original GBL charter teams that began play in 2005 along with the Chico Outlaws, Fullerton Flyers and Long Beach Armada in California; Mesa Miners, Surprise Fightin' Falcons and Yuma Scorpions in Arizona and the traveling Japan Samurai Bears.
 They were known for playing in the same city as a Major League Baseball team, the National League's San Diego Padres.

 The signing of Rickey Henderson gave the team national exposure.
 Former first-round draft pick Matt Wheatland was among five San Diegans on the roster.

 The 2005 team won the first ever GBL California Division title, and on Labor Day weekend 2005 they won the inaugural GBL Championship tournament, coming back on the last day to win two games.

 The team again made news in June 2006 by signing former Major League player José Canseco.
 He made his debut on July 3, 2006 and struck out 4 times.
 Prior to the game, the Juiced author looked like the Bash Brother of old during batting practice, knocking multiple pitches out of the park.
 After playing in one game with the Surf Dawgs, Canseco requested to be traded to a team closer to his home in Los Angeles and was sent to the Long Beach Armada.